IBM/ubiquity-k8s/README.md

 Ubiquity FlexVolume CLI supports attaching and detaching volumes on persistent storage using the [Ubiquity](https://github.com/IBM/ubiquity) service.

+### Installing the Ubiquity FlexVolume
+Install and configure the plugin on each node(minion) in the Kubernetes cluster that requires access to Ubiquity volumes.

 ### 1. Prerequisites
-  * Ubiquity Docker volume plugin is supported on the following operating systems:
+  * Ubiquity FlexVolume is supported on the following operating systems:
     - RHEL 7+
     - SUSE 12+

-  * Ubiquity Docker volume plugin requires Docker version 17+.
+  * Ubiquity FlexVolume requires Kubernetes version 1.5.6.

-  * The following sudoers configuration `/etc/sudoers` is required to run the plugin as root user:
+  * The following sudoers configuration `/etc/sudoers` is required to run the FlexVolume as root user:

      ```
         Defaults !requiretty